 And asking them to frame statements as questions will bring others into the discussion and challenge their view. (e.g., “What are the benefits of taking this approach?” instead of “I think this approach has a lot of benefits.” ) After all, you are looking to harness the diverse thinking of the group.

 That covers your classic quiet, and vocal, types.
 But there’s a third type, often overlooked: people who are wired to reflect, then come back with deeper insights and considered opinions.
 To give them a voice on the day of the offsite, when it makes the biggest impact, design some iterative thinking exercises.
 These people may not speak much during the first iteration, but they’ll make big contributions during the revisions, to the benefit of all.

 9. Make it fun… but not too fun

 All work and no play makes your offsite a dull day.
 But play it smart.
-If the point of the offsite isn’t team bonding, then don’t put a bunch of team bonding activities on the agenda.
+If the point of the offsite isn’t team building, then don’t put a bunch of team bonding activities on the agenda.